-Within Clariant, Group Biotechnology will become part of Business Line Biofuels & Derivatives.
+Within Clariant, Group Biotechnology was integrated in 2022 into the Business Segment Biofuels & Derivatives.
 The Global Innovation and Sustainability Council (GISC) and the Board of Director’s Innovation and Sustainability Committee oversee the topic.

 The business units manage opportunities and engagements with stakeholders, create business opportunities, and initiate new product designs.
-The business unit Research & Development centers find bio-based solutions and develop products.
+The business unit contract R&D centers work on finding bio-based solutions and on developing products.

-Clariant is going to enhance its corporate management approach to the bio-based economy in 2022.
+Clariant is going to enhance its corporate management approach to the bio-based economy in the near future.
 This will include a review of all policies and goals.